 What is WES-CS?

-The WES-CS program was started in 2004 by Professor Susan Horwitz, with the goal of providing a supportive, collaborative, and challenging environment, where diverse groups of students can explore computer science through interesting problem-solving activities in small groups.
+WES-CS was started in 2004 by Professor Susan Horwitz, with the goal of providing a supportive, collaborative, and challenging environment, where diverse groups of students can explore computer science through interesting problem-solving activities in small groups.

 What do WES-CS students do?